clmoro/awesome-robotics-genai-reinforcement-learning-integration/README.md

 - (2025)!
 PegasusFlow: Parallel Rolling-Denoising Score Sampling for Robot Diffusion Planner Flow Matching [[paper]](https://arxiv.org/abs/2509.08435)

 ## RL for Generative Policies
 The second primary dimension of our taxonomy examines RL methods used to train generative models, offering a complementary perspective to Generative AI Tools for RL.
 Here, we analyze works that employ RL-based approaches to pre-train, fine-tune, or distill generative policies—where reinforcement learning is used directly to optimize models for action generation.
-We organize our discussion along three secondary dimensions, which we refer to as: (i) RL-Based Pre-Training, (ii) RL-Based Fine-Tuning, and (iii) Policy Distillation
+We organize our discussion along three secondary dimensions, which we refer to as: (i) RL-Based Pre-Training, (ii) RL-Based Fine-Tuning, and (iii) Policy Distillation.

 ### RL Pre-Training